duchene/modadclocks/README.md

 Example of usage
 ----------------
-In the folder example_run_and_results you will find a simulated genetic alignment with 2000 base pairs in nexus format (al.nex) and chronogram in newick format (chrono.tre) with 50 taxa.
+In the folder example_run_and_results you will find a simulated sequence alignment with 2000 nucleotides in nexus format (al.nex) and chronogram in newick format (chrono.tre) with 50 taxa.
 The alignment was simulated along the chronogram under a Jukes-Cantor substitution model and with rate auto-correlation among lineages.
 You will also find an XML file to run BEAST 2 under a strict clock and a Jukes-Cantor model of substitution and a root calibration.

 In this folder we also include the output log and tree files from BEAST 2, and the results from assessing clock and substitution model adquacy using the functions in the folder clock_modad.